CodeReaper/unsealed-secrets/README.md

 	ruby ruby/decode.rb sealed.json

 ## Android
-Run/See the ExampleTest unit test.
+Run/See the ExampleTest unit tests.

+## iOS
+Prepare the project by installing pods

+	pod install

+Open the workspace and run/see the unit tests.